-The tourist packages to Machu Picchu are one of the best decisions to travel through the Andes of Machu Picchu and the outstanding tourist circuits of the Cusco region with extension to other tourist destinations of Puno and Arequipa.
+The tourist packages to Machu Picchu are one of the best decisions to travel through the Andes of Machu Picchu and the outstanding tourist circuits of the Cusco region, with extensions to other tourist destinations like Puno and Arequipa.
 Outdoor tours among Inca ruins, archeological parks, and short nature walks in the Andes are the perfect vacation for your next travel destination in Peru, South America.

 As usual, the Inca Trail will close visitors’ access only to the Sanctuary’s entrance and the 18 parks and archaeological sites along the Inca Trail.
 The main entrance remains open to the citadel of Mach Picchu.